 Yes, I’m writing this slap bang in the middle of election day 2016, November 8th, 3.56pm MST.
 It is also Tara Day, thank goodness.
 For everyone everywhere has the jitters, or almost everyone, ordinary beings at least – whereas Buddha Tara & co. of course do not.
 This is on account of their fully mastering their hearts and minds.

 My hair stylist (yes, why not have a haircut on election day) just told me that the reason he thinks visits to doctors for anti-depressants, anti-anxiety meds, and the like have spiked by 25% during this election season is because the world is more complicated than ever before and people feel more and more like they are losing control, that they are powerless.
 And I agreed with him.
 I also told him I would be putting him in my blog, so here you go Jason, I am a woman of my word.

 If there is anything this confounding reality show of an election is showing it is that everything depends on the mind.
 Problems or non-problems, happiness and suffering, and ugliness and attractiveness – these all depend on the mind.

 Problem, no problem

-That thing about outer and inner problems has never been demonstrably more true than today.
+That thing about outer and inner problems is never demonstrably more true than during elections.
 I’m sorry to break this to you, if you haven’t heard, but we will never ever have full control over the outer problems in life — no one throughout history has ever accomplished this and we are not going to be the first.
 However, we can learn to control how we react and therefore avoid the inner problems.
 This is always going to be the case.